 It is not only about the effort, but it is also about the control and precision.
 The sharper your knife is, the more control and precision are achieved which also helps to avoid any unnecessary cuts.
 So, it is always good and recommended to keep the edge as sharp as possible.

 Sharp knives are always good when it comes to cooking or any kind of work that requires dexterity or skill.
 If you want to fillet fish, you will need the right tool to do it.
 It is pretty difficult to measure accurately the angles of sharpness at your home, but you will be able to achieve a great result if you just slightly reduce the factory set bevel.
 Most of the tutorials for sharpening would recommend just that because it gives the best results.

 The best way to do it is to take the sharping stone and rock the knife edge on it.
 This way, you will be able to feel the angle of your current bevel.
 If you slightly lower the edge by locking your wrist at the exact given angle, you will sharpen your knife in the best possible way.
 The best combination of two different sharpening techniques is the traditional forward and backward motion and circular pattern.

-The circular pattern is good for steel removing while forward, and backward motion is perfect for finishing the job.
-The combination of these two techniques will not only give you a great result but, it will make sure that your equipment lasts a lot longer.
+The circular pattern is good for removing steel while the forward and backward motion is perfect for finishing the job.
+The combination of these two techniques will not only give you a great result, it also can make sure that your equipment lasts a lot longer.